Academic & Student Policies

-Like all universities, the School of Education has policies in place to ensure that students, faculty and staff all enjoy ideal circumstances for work and learning throughout their time here.
-All policies are in place to promote the rights, welfare, integrity, safety, property and health of all members of our academic community.
+Like all universities, the Johns Hopkins School of Education has policies in place to promote the rights, welfare, integrity, safety, property, and health of all members of our academic community.

 - Grading and Academic Records

 - Student Grievance Policy

 JHU Sexual Assault Website